PepeCitron/projectzomboid-server/readme.md

 ## Multiple Servers

-Different servers must use different ports, which can be configured individually via the `STEAMPORT1` and `STEAMPORT2` environment variables.
-These port-configurations must be reflected in the service's `ports` section.
 To avoid problems during server updates, different volumes should be mounted.
 The new public gameserver port (`16261`, `16262`, etc.) must be used ingame to connect to the new server.

 ```yaml
 version: "3.8"